Tuesday, December 31, 2013

 We got bottles of wine, and then more bottles.
 The monks reminded me of the sailors from my schooner sailing days.
 When they are on duty, it’s all business, but when they are off duty, they know how to relax, and drink.
 Our conversation danced to all corners—-American pop culture, Leeds, childhood stories, life in Italy.
 We laughed and laughed and at midnight sang a sotto voce “Auld lang syne” to each other.
 For a table of damaged people in a foreign city, we were doing very well as 2003 became 2004.

 January 1 is the Solemnity, Mary, Mother of God.
-I found myself in a church that was surprisingly modern inside.
-The sun was pouring in as I sat in the dazzling light tightly wrapped in my New York black coat, watching my dinner companions in their community.
+I was in the church of Collegio Sant'Anselmo, where Cadfael was studying.
+It is a surprisingly modern church, all white inside.
+The sun was pouring in as I sat in the dazzling light tightly wrapped in my New York black coat, watching my dinner companions in their community, serving at Mass.
 They seemed familiar and unknowable at the same time.

 After Mass, Cadfael said that the Abbott had granted permission for me to join Cad at the holiday meal.
 Visitors are only allowed in the refectory on special occasions, and it is an honor to be invited to eat with the community.
 We walked into the huge dining room with long tables set around its perimeter with almost 100 place settings for 100 men, and me.
 I was seated next to Cad, thank goodness, while a special holiday meal was served: classic antipasto, saltimbocca, potatoes au gratin, fresh bread, haricourt verts, spumanti for dessert, all with the correct wines from proseccio to champagne and a fabulous espresso.